 Net assets with donor restrictions are resources that are subject to donor-imposed restrictions.
 Some restrictions are temporary in nature, such as those that are restricted by a donor for use for a particular purpose or in a particular future period.
-Other restrictions may be perpetual in nature; such as those that are restricted by a donor that the resources be maintained in perpetuity.
+Other restrictions may be perpetual in nature, such as those that are restricted by a donor that the resources be maintained in perpetuity.

 When a donor's restriction is satisfied, either by using the resources in the manner specified by the donor or by the passage of time, the expiration of the restriction is reported in the financial statements by reclassifying the net assets from net assets with donor restrictions to net assets without donor restrictions.
-Contributions with donor restrictions that are both received and released within the same year are recorded as an increase in net assets with donor restrictions and as a satisfaction of program restrictions.